pchelle/OSP-Qualification-Reports/README.md

 When the qualification reports are created, pull requests are triggered (one pull request for each qualification report) toward the `develop` branch.
 The pull requests will allow users to review the updates in the reports and adopt the new version.

-## Models
+## Qualifications

-The `models.csv` file indicates which qualification plans should be processed.
+The `qualifications.csv` file indicates which qualification plans should be processed.
 The header includes the following fields:

 - __Execute__: If `TRUE` run the qualification.
 If `FALSE`, skip the qualification.